darktable-org/darktable/README.md

 Updating from older versions
 ----------------------------

-When updating darktable from an older release, you only need install the newest version.
+When updating darktable from an older release, you only need to install the newest version.
 Existing files will be preserved.

 However, newer releases occasionally need to change the structure of the library database